This page presents the details about the reunion itself (May 30-June 2, 2019), as they are decided and finalized. Check back here often for updates.

-The cost of attending the reunion is comprised of three different costs:
+The cost of attending the reunion is comprised of four items:

 - Transportation to and from Yale – you will make your own arrangements; here are some valuable links and phone numbers.

-- The cost of the reunion activities and meals – when you sign up, you’ll choose which days you’ll attend and which meals you’ll eat; and
+- Meals – when you register, you’ll choose which days you’ll attend and which meals you’ll eat; and

-- The cost of housing – when you sign up for the reunion, you can add “staying in the college” to your charges.
-See the YAA information about on-campus housing for important information about on-campus housing.
-Also, Yale has deals with the 5 closest hotels, and the shuttle buses run to them and to Pierson-Sage garage on Whitney Avenue.
+- Nearby Hotels – Yale has deals with the 5 closest hotels, and the shuttle buses run to them and to Pierson-Sage garage on Whitney Avenue.
 (Learn more about hotels.
 And also about parking.)
-Alternatively, you can make separate arrangements to stay in a nearby hotel and drive in for reunion activities.

 What Other Questions Do You Have?

 There are many other FAQs and answers about a broad range of related issues on the YAA reunion website.
-If this page or that website doesn’t answer your question, please send your question to email@example.com, or call them at 203-432-2110 during business hours.
+If that website doesn’t answer your question, please send your question to email@example.com, or call them at 203-432-2110 during business hours.